Sustainable Branding Practices · · 17 min read

 Exploring Font Types: Serif, Sans-Serif, Script, and Decorative

-Serif Styles: These styles are distinguished by small lines, or 'serifs,' at the ends of letters.
+• Serif Styles: These styles are distinguished by small lines, or 'serifs,' at the ends of letters.
 They evoke a sense of tradition and reliability, making them a popular choice among established brands.
-Notably, 19% of Fortune 500 companies exclusively utilize serif typefaces, reflecting their perceived authority and professionalism in branding efforts.
-Recent data indicates a 20% increase in the use of serif type styles within branding and editorial projects, particularly in the luxury sector.
+Notably, 19% of Fortune 500 companies exclusively utilize serif fonts, reflecting their perceived authority and professionalism in branding efforts.
+Recent data indicates a 20% increase in the use of serif styles within branding and editorial projects, particularly in the luxury sector.

 Mary Catherine Pflug, a board member of the Society of Typographic Aficionados, remarked,